top of page

 The Impact

-These inconsistencies require ABA clinics to tailor their documentation, coding, verification of benefits, and authorization processes to meet diverse payer requirements.
-This adds a significant administrative burden and increases the chances of insurance claim errors or rejections.
+These inconsistencies require ABA clinics to tweak their documentation, coding, and authorization processes.
+They need to adjust to fit various payer needs.
+This creates a big workload and increases the chance of claim mistakes or denials.

 How to Fix It

-• Regular staff training: Keep billing and administrative staff updated on changes in insurance policies and state-specific guidelines to minimize errors.
+• Regular staff training: Keep billing staff informed about changes in insurance policies and state rules.
+This helps reduce errors.

 Challenges in Pre-Authorization Processes